 As the situation regarding COVID-19 continues to evolve, St. Petersburg College is working to be proactive to ensure minimal disruptions to student learning.

-Other classes will be offered fully online and in our LIVE Online format, which provides a virtual classroom experience where students can interact with faculty and peers in real time through video conferencing.
-Fully online courses are self-paced.
-LIVE Online courses provides the benefits of face-to-face courses in a live, remote setting without leaving the comfort of your home.
-While these courses offer greater flexibility, they are not self-paced.
+This fall, the college will hold classes on campus, as well as fully online and through our LIVE Online format, which provides a virtual classroom experience where students can interact with faculty and peers in real time.
+Fully online classes are self-paced.
+Student services are held in a combination of virtual and on-campus formats.

 It is important to us that you are able to build a schedule to keep you on track to fulfill your degree or certificate requirements on your path to completion!

-We are also here to work with you to make sure you can thrive whether your class is face-to-face or online!
-SPC's Learning Resources offers online services for students, including tutoring and research assistance.
+We will work with you to make sure you can thrive whether your class is face-to-face or online!
+SPC's Learning Resources offers library and information resources and online services for students, including tutoring and research assistance.

-What about students who have never taken classes online in MyCourses?
+What if I have never taken classes online in MyCourses?

 We recognize that SPC’s MyCourses online platform is unfamiliar territory for many students.
 To help you find the information and resources you need to be successful online, visit the Student Toolkit page.
 There students will find specific tips on how to get started in MyCourses, support resources and tutorials for the online tools.
 We will continue to update and expand this information to best support student success online.